 Despite doing all of this, I am still unable to hit the shrink target set for me by the business and I now question how this target was set.

-When someone is taking this much time and effort to reduce shrink within their department then it’s hard to criticise.
-Yet too often we set unrealistic shrink targets without context for that store’s environment, specific conditions or even its changing labour profile – targets typically being set to improve versus last year or to fall in line with its cohort group, which is sometimes not as similar as it needs to be.
+When someone is taking this much time and effort to reduce retail shrink within their department then it’s hard to criticise.
+Yet too often we set unrealistic targets without context for that store’s environment, specific conditions or even its changing labour profile – targets typically being set to improve versus last year or to fall in line with its cohort group, which is sometimes not as similar as it needs to be.
 So is that really fair?

 At Retail Insight, we believe that targets should be set fairly to reflect the context and reality of the store and department.
 We do this through the application of our Decision Engine to understand the potential drivers and levers of shrink: